 Alcohol can have health benefits in small amounts but is seriously harmful if you drink too much.

-Research suggests that too much alcohol can also make you gain belly fat.
+Research suggests that too much alcohol can also make you lose belly fat.

 Cutting back on alcohol may help reduce your waist size.
 You don’t need to give it up altogether but limiting the amount you drink in a single day can help.